Careers

 Application Process

-If selected, those applying for faculty positions can expect to receive an email from the Dean of Academics expressing interest in continuing the process.
-Candidates will have an initial Zoom interview with the dean followed by a robust set of interviews on campus with faculty, administrators, and students.
+If selected, those applying for faculty positions can expect to receive an email from the contact expressing interest in continuing the process.
+Candidates will have an initial Zoom interview with an individual on the hiring team, followed by a robust set of interviews on campus with faculty, administrators, and students.
 Additional interviews and visits may be scheduled as needed.
 Teaching candidates may be asked to teach a class.

 Those applying for staff positions can expect to participate in a phone interview followed by an in-person interview if selected as a finalist for the position.